jlan84/cross-validation-assignment/individual.md

 6. Compare the MSE for your test set in Part 1. and your K-fold cross validated error in `4.`.

-7. Plot learning curves for train and test error.
+7. Plot the learning curve across varying training sizes.
    (You might want to use: [cross_val_score](http://scikit-learn.org/stable/modules/generated/sklearn.cross_validation.cross_val_score.html) which is scikit-learn's built-in function for K-fold cross validation).
-See [Illustration of Learning Curves](http://www.astro.washington.edu/users/vanderplas/Astr599/notebooks/18_IntermediateSklearn) for more details.
+See [Illustration of Learning Curves](http://www.astro.washington.edu/users/vanderplas/Astr599/notebooks/18_IntermediateSklearn) (the last example on the page) for more details.

 ### Part 3: Stepwise Regression (Extra Credit)